 2. Introduction to Jewish History: From the Bible to Spanish Expulsion

-All freshman Jewish Studies majors and certificate students should also take Introduction to Jewish History: From the Bible to Spanish Expulsion
+All freshman Jewish Studies majors and certificate students should also take the required course Introduction to Jewish History: From the Bible to Spanish Expulsion

 Guadalupe González Diéguez